-Dr. Joe Savage is director of the University of Mobile Center for Leadership and the Twelve23 Movement.
-Founded in May 2010, the Center for Leadership and the Twelve23 Movement are purposed with a clear vision of becoming a transforming influence in the revitalization of Christian faith and character in America.
+Dr. Joe Savage is director of the University of Mobile Center for Leadership.
+Founded in May 2010, the Center for Leadership is purposed with a clear vision of becoming a transforming influence in the revitalization of Christian faith and character in America.

 As president and founder of Winners Influence and Joe Savage Ministries, he ministered to more than 200 coaches and executives in the National Football League (NFL).
 Joe was a forerunner in training and inspiring professional sports leaders and athletes in maximizing their influence in the community.
 His weekly inspirational email became the most requested devotion in professional sports.

 With a unique ability to organize and equip others toward putting their faith into action, Joe is a leader in focusing large groups and individuals on their ability to make a difference in their community and world.
 He has worked at both the local and national levels, with 10 years of experience as a senior pastor and more than 20 years in ministry serving in Alabama, Florida, North Carolina, and Ohio.

 A motivational speaker, author and evangelist, Joe has personally spoken to more than 1,800 audiences ranging from inner-city youth to corporate events for Aflac, NASA, Diebold Corporation, Alive Festival, and others.